Randyaub/react_portfolio_v1/README.md

 **Current Features**

--About section that says alittle about me
+-A small about section that says alittle about me.

--Project Section that displays my showcased projects
+-A project section that displays my web related projects.

--Project Modals that when clicked describe alittle more about the selected project
+-When project images are clicked a modal pop-up will display more images with image descriptions.

--A contact section that allows users to email me needing to backend
+-A contact section incase someone wishes to contact me that way.

--Smooth scroll navigation to each section and back to the top
+-Smooth scroll navigation to the project, and contact sections and navigation back to the top.

--Links to githubs and live sites
+-Links to project code bases through githubs and demonstrations through live sites.